sistaniabong/feed-me-hl7/README.md

 #### Use Case:
 The LLM is ideal for scenarios where flexibility, contextual understanding, or mapping to custom schemas is required, especially when dealing with non-standard HL7 messages.

 ---

+### OpenQ for OpenAI 🙊
+OpenAI LLM seems to be doing a good job in interpreting HL7, but still a bit too wild...
+So what can we do to keep the result stable enough for production use?

+- We could set the LLM temp to 0.0 to remove randomness and be less wild
+- We could define a clear, unambiguous prompt, and use the same wording every time when it comes to instructions on edge cases etc
+- We could enforce the output structure via Pydantic (so at least it would be flagged when it goes wild)